Even factors in edge-chromatic-critical graphs with a small number of divalent vertices

-If at most two components adjacent to $x$ have exactly three edges to $X$, then there are at least $d(x)-2$ components which are connected to $X$ by at least five edges, since every component of $G-X$ is odd.
+If at most two components adjacent to $x$ have exactly three edges to $X$, then by properties \textit{(b)} - \textit{(d)} there are at least $d(x)-2$ components such that each has at least five edges to $X$.
 Therefore, property \textit{(e)} implies that

 and the proof is completed.